 The affordability rule is based on another ACA term – the cost of a "minimum value" plan that might be available through your employer.
 This term is defined as a plan that pays 60 percent or more of the expected cost for the services it covers as of 2020.

 Ask your employer if you’re unsure whether your plan offers minimum value.
 Technically, companies are supposed to provide this information to employees in writing upon hiring.

 The PTC is based on your estimated household income – note the term "household" here – and the cost of the second-lowest silver plan offered by the Marketplace in the area where you live.
 A percentage of your household income is subtracted from the annual premium to determine your credit amount.

-You have a right to appeal the decision if you think the Marketplace has calculated the amount of your credit wrong, or if the Marketplace tells you that you don’t qualify for the credit.
+You have a right to appeal the decision if you think the Marketplace has incorrectly calculated the amount of your credit, or if the Marketplace tells you that you don’t qualify.
 You can find the appropriate forms for an appeal on the HealthCare.gov website.

 Household Income Requirements

 The Internal Revenue Service makes a distinction between what you earn and what everyone in your household earns collectively, at least when it comes to qualifying for the Premium Tax Credit.
-The credit is based on what all of you earn.
+The credit is based on your household's total income from all workers.
 Households that earn less receive more of a credit than those that earn more.